openenergymonitor/guide/source/setup/north-america.markdown

 published: true
 ---

-The emonPi has been designed for single-phase systems.
+The emonPi was designed for use on single-phase systems.
 However, the emonPi can be used on a North American Split-Phase system with the following considerations:

-### 1. Ensure clip-on CT current sensor will fit conductors
+### 1. Ensure clip-on CT sensor will fit your conductors

-Due to lower voltage (and resulting higher current) conductors (wires) in the USA are larger than in Europe.
-We recommend you measure the diameter of your feeders before purchasing a CT sensor.
-The opening in the [standard clip-on CT sensor sold in the OpenEnergyMonitor shop](http://shop.openenergymonitor.com/100a-max-clip-on-current-sensor-ct/) is **13mm diamater**, and hence can accommodate a maximum wire size of **AWG 1/0**.
+Typical residential feeder conductors are AWG 2/0 Copper or AWG 4/0 Aluminum.
+The opening in the [standard clip-on CT sensor sold in the OpenEnergyMonitor shop](http://shop.openenergymonitor.com/100a-max-clip-on-current-sensor-ct/) is **13mm**, and hence can accommodate a maximum wire size of **AWG 1/0**.
+Therefore, we recommend you measure the diameter of your feeders before purchasing a CT sensor.

 <a class="btn pull-right" href="http://shop.openenergymonitor.com/100a-max-clip-on-current-sensor-ct/">View in Shop &rarr; </a>